Investing in the stock market is one of the best ways to grow your savings over the long term.

 📱 See the most popular ETFs you can invest in via the Freetrade investing app.

-Investment trusts are companies that are usually set up by asset management firms.
+Investment trusts are usually set up by asset management firms.

-Once they’ve been established, they are listed on a stock exchange, giving investors the opportunity to buy shares in them.
+Once they’ve been established, they are listed on a stock exchange, allowing investors to buy shares in them.

 The funds raised from their initial share sale are then used to invest in different assets.